Make a Quilled Baby Carriage Card

 Just a few different coil shapes are needed to make the carriage... it's actually a rather simple design.
 Rather than give you exact strip measurements, it's easiest to work with quarter, half, and full-length strips as each person's rolling tension is a bit different.
 This takes away the stress of precise measurements and you can adjust the size of a coil as needed by snipping off extra length once it's rolled.

-Beginners generally prefer to use a slotted quilling tool (this is my favorite slotted tool; this Savvy Slotted Tool is a good substitute, and this set of quilling tools is nice because it includes an embossing tool, plus it's pretty :).
+Beginners generally prefer to use a slotted quilling tool (this Savvy Slotted Tool is a good one and this set of quilling tools is nice because it includes an embossing tool (plus it's pretty :).

 1. Use a half-length strip to make a modified triangle for the carriage bonnet by sharply pinching two of the coil points, leaving one rounded for the curved bonnet top.